Antonio García Martínez (author): Career

 In 2016, García Martínez released a book entitled Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley published by HarperCollins, which is an autobiography that details his career experiences with launching AdGrok, selling it to Twitter, and working at Facebook from its pre-IPO stage.
+Chaos Monkeys was generally well-received by the tech press after its debut.

-He is a frequent contributor to Wired.
+He is a contributor to Wired.